nithril/dynatree-for-jsf/README.md

 Credits
 ================
-Authors of dynatree, a great component
+Authors of dynatree, a great component.
 Authors of Primefaces and Mojarra, a source of inspiration on how to create an JSF 2 component with Ajax behaviour